Veterinary parasitology: Immunological

 Immunological examinations, such as indirect immunofluorescence, ELISA, Immunoblotting (Western blot), and Complement fixation test are methods of identifying different kinds of parasites by detecting the presence of their antigens on or within the parasite itself.
 These diagnostic methods are used in conjunction with coprological examinations for more specific identification of different parasite species in fecal samples.

 Molecular biological

 Molecular biological methods involve studying the DNA of the parasite in order to identify it.
 PCR and RFLP are used to detect and amplify parasite DNA found in the feces, blood, or tissue of the host.
 These techniques are very sensitive, which is useful for diagnosing parasites even when they are present in very low numbers; they are also useful for identifying parasites not only in large animal hosts but smaller insect vectors.

 Divisions of veterinary parasitology

 Veterinary protozoology

-Veterinary protozoology is focused on protozoas with veterinary relevance.
+Veterinary protozoology is focused on protozoa with veterinary relevance.
 Examples of protozoan parasites: